 Preserving the valley

-Unsurprisingly, many residents feel an attachment to the cradling valley and are active in movements to preserve the area’s natural environment, trying to fend off further building in the valley, cutting down trees, and the polluting the river.
+Unsurprisingly, many residents feel an attachment to the cradling valley and are active in movements to preserve the area’s natural environment, trying to fend off further building in the valley, the cutting down of trees, and polluting the river.

-On the opposite south side of this area are the communities of Playter Estates and Riverdale, which include the Greektown end of Danforth Avenue, known across Toronto for its diverse stores and restaurants, not to mention its celebratory events such as the annual Taste of the Danforth street festival.
+To the south of this area are the communities of Playter Estates and Riverdale, which include the Greektown end of Danforth Avenue, known across Toronto for its diverse stores and restaurants, not to mention its celebratory events such as the annual Taste of the Danforth street festival.

 Strictly speaking, this stretch of the Danforth, as it’s known, is not really part of East York, which ends somewhat north of the famed avenue.
 But don’t insist on this to any East Yorkers.
 Universally, they consider the Danforth to belong, at least in part, to them — at most, being shared with Riverdalers.

 Officially within East York though are other shopping and dining areas, including Pape Village on Pape Avenue and similar commercial strips on the northern stretches of Donlands and Coxwell avenues.

 Also along Coxwell are several other institutions that draw from the wider east-end area: Michael Garron Hospital (formerly Toronto East General Hospital), East York Collegiate and the East York Civic Centre.

 The civic centre was formerly the seat of government for the Borough of East York and still contains municipal offices.